JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `ignoredProblemsFile`
 {#verifyPlugin-ignoredProblemsFile}

-A file that contains a list of problems that will be ignored in a report.
+Specifies a file that contains a list of problems that will be ignored in a report.

 {style="narrow"}
 Type